peterjc/zmk-keyboard-graph-theory/boards/shields/tc36k/README.md

 | A | S |  D |  F |  G |   |  H |  J |  K | L | ; |
 | Z | X |  C |  V |  B |   |  N |  M |  , | . | / |
 |   |   | L1 | L2 | L3 |   | R3 | R2 | R1 |   |   |

-The first physical PCB for this was designed using the [Gamma Omega keyboard](https://github.com/unspecworks/gamma-omega) footprint from Ergogen.
-That is intended for use with the same Raspberry Pi Pico YD-RP2040 microcontroller board in order to fit the same 3D printed case, including reset button placement.

 See also the [QMK TC36K firmware](https://github.com/peterjc/qmk_userspace/tree/main/keyboards/tutte_coxeter_36k),
 the [Heawood42 keyboard](https://github.com/triliu/Heawood42) which was the first no-diode